Customize promotion settings: Enable stacking for individual specials in Dutchie E-Commerce

 Stacking enabled

-- Multiple sales or offers can apply to any eligible item.
+When stacking is enabled, multiple sales or offers can apply to any eligible item.

-- Example: A 5% off all topicals Sale + a 10% off ‘Relief Cream - Lavender’ can stack for that item totaling 15% off.
+Example: A 5% off all topicals Sale + a 10% off ‘Relief Cream - Lavender’ can stack for that item totaling 15% off.

 * Any Coupons could also stack or apply to eligible items.

-- You will choose between compounding or cumulative discount behavior when an item is eligible for multiple specials.
+Choose between compounding or cumulative discount behavior when an item is eligible for multiple specials.

 Compounding discounts